puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 # Upgrade Puppet Enterprise using the peadm module

-Puppet Enterprise deployments provisioned using the peadm module can be upgrading using the peadm module as well.
+Puppet Enterprise deployments provisioned using the peadm module can also be upgraded using the peadm module.

 ## Usage